2020 Badminton Asia Team Championships

-The 2020 Badminton Asia Team Championships (also known as the 2020 Smart Badminton Asia Manila Team Championship due to sponsorship reasons) was staged at the Rizal Memorial Coliseum in Manila, Philippines, from 11 to 16 February 2020.
+The 2020 Badminton Asia Team Championships (also known as the 2020 Smart Badminton Asia Manila Team Championship due to sponsorship reasons) was the third edition of Badminton Asia Team Championships, staged at the Rizal Memorial Coliseum in Manila, Philippines, from 11 to 16 February 2020.
 This championships was organized by the Badminton Asia with Philippine Badminton Association as host organiser and sanctioned by the Badminton World Federation.
 This tournament served as the Asian qualifiers for the 2020 Thomas & Uber Cup in Denmark.
 Competitors could also accumulate points as part of qualification process for 2020 Summer Olympics badminton tournament in Tokyo.
 Indonesia and Japan were the defending champions on men's and women's category respectively.
 They both successfully defended their title.